lc0/lc0.github.com/source/_posts/2013-11-01-scientific-octopress-writing-latex-formulas-and-r-code.markdown

 and lots of other interesting features.
 But honestly it's only for programming part of me.

 From another side, I do like to read some nice researches and every nice research has solid math behind, that make that paper even more elegant.
-So my task for today is to be able to share some ideas with possible math profs of them, or even some $$\TeX$$ based papers.
+So my task for today is to be able to share some ideas with possible math proofs of them, or even some $$\TeX$$ based papers.

 $$